Kingdom of Bhutan

 Around 50 species are known to over winter in Bhutan.
 These include ducks, waders, birds of prey, thrushes, finches & buntings.

 14 species recorded in Bhutan have been identified as globally threatened by BirdLife International.
 These include White-bellied Heron, Pallas’s Fish Eagle, Chestnut-breasted Partridge, Blyth’s Tragopan, Wood Snipe, Dark-rumped Swift, Rufous-necked Hornbill, Grey-crowned Prinia and Beautiful Nuthatch, all of which probably breed in Bhutan.
 The country is an important wintering ground for another internationally threatened species – the Black-necked Crane.
-Greater-spotted Eagle is a rare passage migrant, Baer’s Pochard, Imperial Eagle and Hodgson’s Bushchat are regular vagrants.
+Greater-spotted Eagle is a rare passage migrant, whereas Baer’s Pochard, Imperial Eagle and Hodgson’s Bushchat are regular vagrants.

 This page is sponsored by Birding Ecotours